Metal 3D Printing Overview

-Metal 3D Printing, also known as Direct Metal Laser Sintering (DMLS), is an advanced additive manufacturing process that produces high-precision metal parts by fusing fine metal powder layer by layer using a laser.
+Metal 3D Printing, also known as Direct Metal Laser Sintering (DMLS) or Selective Laser Melting (SLM), is an advanced additive manufacturing process that produces high-precision metal parts by fusing fine layers of metal powder using a powerful laser.
 This technology enables the creation of complex geometries, intricate internal structures, and lightweight designs that are difficult or impossible to achieve with traditional manufacturing methods.
-DMLS is ideal for producing durable, functional components with excellent mechanical properties, making it a preferred solution for industries requiring precision and performance.
+DMLS and SLM are ideal for producing durable, functional components with excellent mechanical properties, making them preferred solutions for industries requiring exceptional precision and performance.

 Common applications of DMLS include: